Terahertz

 No wonder the rumour in Edmonton Strathcona is that Linda Duncan isn’t that visible – she’s not invited to Government of Canada events in her own riding.
 Meanwhile, she continues to hold town halls that actually let the people there speak to someone who’s willing to listen rather than pontificate.

-One Response to “CanWest spouts the party line”
+One thought on “CanWest spouts the party line”

 1. SMcG says: